 Figure out what’s in your most frequently eaten lunches, weigh them out ONCE and save to your Favorite Meals in the app, and then use the saved meal each time you eat that lunch.

-To figure out what’s in these lunches, you can either bring a food scale to work and try to weight out each component in your office kitchen without anybody noticing, OR you can do what I’ve advised numerous clients to do…
+To figure out what’s in these lunches, you can either bring a food scale with you and try to weight out each component without anybody noticing, OR you can do this simple trick…

 If you’re going out for one of your favorite lunches, order TWO servings of whatever you normally get.
 Put one of these lunches in the fridge for you to take home.
 Weigh out each component of the dish when you get home, log it in your food journal, and then bring that second lunch to work the next day.
 This way you can figure out the nutrition info for each of your favorite lunches without bringing a food scale to work, and without wasting food.